KVP Calculator (Kisan Vikas Patra)

 Smart Tips and Tricks to Maximize KVP Returns

 Use KVP as loan collateral when you need liquidity but don't want to lose the doubling benefit.
-Many banks accept KVP certificates as collateral for loans, typically offering 70-80% of current value as loan amount at interest rates lower than personal loans.
-If you need ₹50,000 urgently and have a KVP of ₹1 lakh current value, pledge it to get a ₹70,000 loan, use the money, and repay later.
-Your KVP continues to maturity, and you avoid premature withdrawal losses.
+Many banks accept KVP certificates as collateral, offering 70-80% of current value as loan amount.

-Combine KVP with other instruments for a balanced portfolio.
-Use KVP for the safety and doubling portion (20-30%), PPF for tax-free long-term growth (20-30%), and equity mutual funds for wealth creation (40-60%, depending on risk appetite).
-This diversification provides stability from KVP, tax efficiency from PPF, and growth from equities—a well-rounded approach rather than putting everything in one basket.
+Certificate safekeeping is critical--store in bank lockers.
+Combine KVP with other instruments for a balanced portfolio: KVP for safety (20-30%), PPF for tax-free growth (20-30%), and equity mutual funds for wealth creation (40-60%).

 KVP Calculator FAQs